-A nurse or other trained health professional will give you or your child erythromycin in a hospital. erythromycin is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you or your child erythromycin in a hospital.
+It is given through a needle placed into one of your veins.

 Your doctor may give you a few doses of erythromycin until your condition improves, and then you may be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

-It is very important that your doctor check you or your child closely while you are receiving erythromycin.
-This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.
+It is very important that your doctor check you or your child's progress closely while you are receiving erythromycin to make sure erythromycin is working properly and to check for any unwanted effects.

 If your or your child's symptoms do not improve within a few weeks, or if they become worse, check with your doctor.

-Do not receive erythromycin if you are also using astemizole (Hismanal®) or terfenadine (Seldane®).
+You should not receive erythromycin if you are also using astemizole (Hismanal®), cisapride (Propulsid®), dihydroergotamine (Migranal®), ergotamine (Ergomar®), pimozide (Orap®), terfenadine (Seldane®), or statin medicine (eg, lovastatin, simvastatin, Mevacor®, Zocor®).
 Using these medicines together may cause serious unwanted effects.

-erythromycin can cause changes in heart rhythms, such as a condition called QT prolongation.
+Erythromycin can cause changes in heart rhythms, such as a condition called QT prolongation.
 It may change the way your heart beats and cause fainting or serious side effects in some patients.
-Contact your doctor right away if you or your child have any symptoms of heart rhythm problems, such as fast, pounding, or uneven heartbeats.
+Contact your doctor right away if you or your child have any symptoms of heart rhythm problems, such as fast, pounding, or uneven heartbeat.

-Before you have any medical tests, tell the medical doctor in charge that you or your child are using erythromycin.
+Before you have any medical tests, tell the medical doctor in charge that you or your child are receiving erythromycin.
 The results of some tests may be affected by erythromycin.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.